-I-0150 AUSD10 IB FREEDOM OF SPEECH
+I-0150 AUSD10 IB ACADEMIC FREEDOM Freedom of Speech FREEDOM OF SPEECH

 Personnel of the School District are expected to exercise their constitutionally guaranteed right to freedom of expression.
 The Governing Board recognizes that no freedom is absolute and reminds employees they are representatives of the District and should use discretion when exercising their right to freedom of speech.